A Place to Breathe, Pray, Belong.

 This garden lives inside that promise.

-Tucked among the trees, the St. Francis Chapel offers a quiet place for prayer and outdoor worship.
+Tucked among the trees, the Saint Francis Chapel offers a quiet place for prayer and outdoor worship.

-Here, surrounded by creation, we remember that faith is not confined to walls.
+Here, surrounded by creation, we remember that God and the church is not confined to walls.
 Sometimes we gather beneath a roof; sometimes beneath the open sky.

 Sometimes prayer begins with simply taking the next step.